avinasha/avinasha.github.com/_posts/2012-04-02-startup-freedom.md

 ---
 {% include JB/setup %}

-Its been an year since I joined [SupportBee](http://supportbee.com) and the kind of learnings is insurmountable.
+Its been an year since I joined [SupportBee](http://supportbee.com) and the kind of learnings is huge.
 I want to share some of the highlights of these learnings.

 Usually the word 'freedom' has always been associated with startups, but at **SupportBee** we take it to new heights.
 To give a perspective, in the last year I have worked from **four different** cities without losing much of productivity.
 The **concept of office has been taken out of the four walls (or cubicle) and pushed out to the wilderness**.
 (You can work from the space station if you want ;) ).
 These philosophies line up with those of successful companies like [37Signals](http://37signals.com) as clearly stated by Jason Fried, CEO of 37Signals in the following TED talk.